zhoupgit/grafana/docs/sources/alerting/set-up/provision-alerting-resources/file-provisioning/index.md

     name: my_first_template
 ```

-## Import mute timings
+### Provision mute timings

-Create or delete mute timings via provisioning files using provisioning files in your Grafana instance(s).
+Create or delete mute timings in your Grafana instance(s).

-1. Find the mute timing in Grafana.
-1. [Export](ref:export_mute_timings) and download a provisioning file for your mute timing.
-1. Copy the contents into a YAML or JSON configuration file and add it to the `provisioning/alerting` directory of the Grafana instance you want to import the alerting resources to.
+1. Create a YAML or JSON configuration file.

    Example configuration files can be found below.

-1. Restart your Grafana instance (or reload the provisioned files using the Admin API).
+1. Add the file(s) to your GitOps workflow, so that they deploy alongside your Grafana instance(s).

 Here is an example of a configuration file for creating mute timings.